longpeng2008/yousan.ai/README.md

 What is yousan.ai
 --------------------------------------
-It is a project which provides a lot of resources you may need in your 'deeplearning' study，including projects and ebooks.
+It is a project which provides a lot of resources you may need in your 'deeplearning' study，including projects, ebooks and course.

 Supported framework
 --------------------------------------